Tree service crew helps Moorhead police track down domestic assault suspect - NewsBreak

 FARGO, N.D.
 (Valley News Live) - The Fargo Police Department says quick thinking by an on-site security guard stopped an attempted armed robbery at Gunderson’s.
 Police say the call came in around 10:30 this morning.
 The initial investigation found several suspects walked up to the business and one of them showed a firearm in an apparent attempt to rob the jewelry store.

-Attempted robbery at Gunderson's Jewelers prompts temporary lockdowns at West Fargo schools
+Attempted robbery at Gunderson's Jewelry Store prompts temporary lockdowns at West Fargo schools

 SECOND UPDATE: The Fargo Police Department has released information on the attempted robbery.
 People at the scene have indicated to WDAY News First that the incident happened at Gunderson's in the 5600 block of 28th Ave.
 S. It happened around 10:30 Wednesday morning.
 Fargo Police say the initial investigation revealed...

-Note: Update: Lockdowns for West Fargo schools, Trinity Elementary lifted after incident at nearby business Update (11:48 a.m.) -- The West Fargo Police Department has confirmed to WDAY Radio that a business near the intersection of 28th avenue south and Veterans Boulevard reported an incident involving a firearm inside of it.
-This led to the lockdown of several area schools, including Sheyenne High School, Liberty Middle School, Freedom Elementary, Independence Elementary and Trinity Elementary in Fargo.
-All lock downs have now been lifted, and there are no active threats to any of the impacted schools.